 The Company's mortgage agreements and other loan documents for the debt described in the table above contain customary events of default, with corresponding grace periods, including payment defaults, cross-defaults to other agreements and bankruptcy-related defaults, and customary covenants, including limitations on liens and indebtedness and maintenance of certain financial ratios.
 In addition, the Company has executed customary recourse carve-out guarantees of certain obligations under its mortgage agreements and the other loan documents.
-As of June 30, 2016, the New City property was out of compliance with a loan covenant related to its secured mortgage debt.
-In July 2016, the lender provided a temporary waiver of the covenant that was out of compliance, as the property met certain conditions set forth by the lender.
-The waiver will be in effect until March 31, 2017.
-The Company is not aware of any other instances of noncompliance with financial covenants on any of its other loans as of June 30, 2016.
+The Company is not aware of any instances of noncompliance with financial covenants on any of its loans as of September 30, 2016.